White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Stablecoin-Vault.md

 ### AbovePeg

-Attempt to perform an arbitrage operation with the assumption that the token to be arb'd is above peg
+Attempt to perform an arbitrage operation with the assumption that the currency to be arb'd is below peg.

-This is important as checks are performed to ensure the arb opportunity still exists and price is indeed above peg.

 If needed, funds are withdrawn from anchor and messages are prepared to perform the swaps.
-Before sending; two Profit Check contract messages are also added by providing the `swapmsg` and `terraswap` msg to `add_profit_check` function.
+Two calls to a profit_check contract surround the trade msgs to ensure the trade only finalizes if the contract makes a profit.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]